 Don’t give up on your VA Claim

-The worst thing a veteran who is missing records can do is avoid trying.
+The worst thing a veteran pursuing a service connection without va medical records can do is avoid trying.
 Over the years a substantial number of veterans have filed disability compensation claims with the VA despite missing official records, and they have successfully received a rating.

 With due diligence, there is a strong chance of getting the help you need.
 Gather as much current evidence as possible with professional records (medical, psychological) then get official statements from as many friends, family, and other veterans you served with as possible.

 Know this, our mission is to help Veterans.
 We have a wealth of free information on our blog and YouTube channels for you to utilize and file your claim.
 Or, if you’re tired of fighting this battle on your own, then this is the fastest way to do so!